How to Reclaim Your Pet

 What to Bring

-- Proof of ownership: This includes paperwork that can help identify the animal as yours, such as: veterinarian or adoption paperwork, microchip paperwork, license history, a detailed sales receipt, etc. Photos of your pet can be used in some situations.
+- Proof of ownership: This includes paperwork that can help identify the animal as yours, such as: microchip registration documentation, veterinarian or adoption paperwork, license history, a detailed sales receipt, etc. Photos of your pet can be used in some situations.

 - Photo ID: Bring your government issued photo ID.